ndbucksmith/tf.climate/README.md

 Using geotiff data to model climate with machine learning.

-A tensorflow model is trained using climate data.
-The learned function predicts average temperature at any location as a function of:
+Tensorflow models are trained using climate data.
+The learned functions predict average temperature at any location as a function of:

 * vis radiation down